Elevation: 7,892 ft

 Southeast Shoulder, Class 2

-The summit of Trapper Peak had no summit cairn and no obvious USGS BM, as it is supposed to have.
+The summit of Trapper Peak had no summit cairn and no obvious USGS benchmark as it is supposed to have.
 I did find a small piece of rebar sticking out of the ground in the summit area and that was all.
-The summit high point is about 50-75 feet NW of the rebar protrusion.
+The summit high point is about 50-75 feet northwest of the rebar protrusion.
 I built a modest cairn atop the ground boulder that is on the high point of this peak.
 The views of the surrounding peaks and valleys/canyons are magnificent.
 Take some time to enjoy them.

-USGS Map Errors on Trapper Peak:
+USGS Map Errors on Trapper Peak

 The USGS map shows a trail crossing west-to-east across the summit.
 No such trail exists anymore.
-The USGS map shows the elevation of Trapper Peak as 7,892 feet and my Casio Altimeter Watch confirmed that figure with a 7,890-foot assessment.
+The USGS map shows the elevation of Trapper Peak as 7,892 feet and my altimeter confirmed that figure with a 7,890-foot assessment.
 However, the USGS topo map shows the highest contour line at 7,840 feet, making the 7,892-foot figure impossible.
 I believe that the USGS map is in error and is missing the 7,880-foot contour line.
 Unfortunately, the Trapper Peak quadrangle has several of these types of errors.